ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/full-page-html.md

 CKEditor 5 has other features related to HTML editing that you may want to check:

 * {@link features/general-html-support General HTML Support} &ndash; It lets you add elements, attributes, classes, and styles to the content elements and ensures this markup stays in the editor window and the output.
-Combining these two plugins allows you to edit the source of the whole HTML page.
 * {@link features/source-editing Source editing} &ndash; Provides the ability for viewing and editing the source of the document.
-When paired, these two plugins let the user gain powerful control over content editing.
 * {@link features/html-embed HTML embed} &ndash; Allows embedding an arbitrary HTML snippet in the editor.
 It is a more constrained and controllable approach to arbitrary HTML than GHS.